-A few weeks ago, I was pretty sick.
+This vegetable soup recipe is cozy, healing, and warming – just the thing for a cold night, or any time you’re feeling a bit under the weather.
+In fact, I started working on it a few weeks ago, after getting pretty sick.
 It’s not usual for me, but I didn’t leave the sofa for three or four days in a row.
-Jack would bring me soup and crackers and somehow we started watching Friends – in marathon form – from the very beginning.
-He doesn’t want his friends and coworkers to know this, but we’re now 3 seasons in and he couldn’t BE anymore into it.
+Jack would bring me veggie soup and crackers, and somehow we started watching Friends – in marathon form – from the very beginning.
+He doesn’t want his friends and coworkers to know this, but we’re now 3 seasons in, and he couldn’t BE any more into it.

-Use whatever vegetables you have on hand and/or skip the ones you don’t have.
 Make a big pot, eat it the next day, and the day after that.
-(It also freezes well).
-It’s a great bowl to cozy up with – especially when it hasn’t been your day, your week, your month, or even your year.
+It also freezes well.
+A warm bowl of this vegetable soup is great to cozy up with – especially when it hasn’t been your day, your week, your month, or even your year.

 - 1 medium yellow onion, diced